 As I had a day job doing Something Else, I had to find the time to write.
 Every day I commuted into London, so instead of reading on the train I started writing.
 And the only thing I had available to write on (this was before iPads) was my BlackBerry.
 So I wrote Small Blue Thing on that.
 I made the deadline, and my daughter loved the book.
 So did all her friends, and I was persuaded to see if I could get it published.

 The person I asked for advice (a colleague of a friend) was Kate Wilson.
 She loved the book too, and set up Nosy Crow to publish it.
 She also asked me to make it a trilogy!
-Nosy Crow have been fantastic publishers, and are continuing to publish my books.
+Nosy Crow have been fantastic publishers, and have published all my books for teens/young adults.

 The award winning and best-selling Small Blue Thing trilogy has been translated into Russian, German and Polish and is sold in many different countries all around the world.
 I’m particularly proud that readers have also twice voted me onto the shortlist for the prestigious Queen of Teen award with some of my author heroes (John Green, anyone?).
 The parties are also legendary!
-The Beneath, my latest book, was published in March 2015, and I’m currently busy with my next project.
+The Beneath, a standalone story, was published in March 2015.
+I’m now a full time writer busy with my next project.

 I love visiting schools and libraries to talk to people about how you can find the time to write, and how I got published.